minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

 Any MinIO deployment in the site replication configuration can resynchronize damaged :ref:`replica-eligible data <minio-site-replication-what-replicates>` from the peer with the most updated ("latest") version of that data.

+.. versionchanged:: RELEASE.2022-08-11T04-37-28Z

+   Failed or pending replications requeue automatically when performing any ``GET`` or ``HEAD`` API method.
+   For example, using :mc:`mc stat`, :mc:`mc cat`, or :mc:`mc ls` commands after a site comes back online prompts healing to requeue.

 Prerequisites
 -------------